The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation

-The most appealing feature of this approximation scheme is its simplicity, as one only needs to solve a finite program in practice, and such programs can be solved numerically using off-the-shelf computational routines.
-However, prior to implementing this finite program, the practitioner must decide on a level of accuracy for the Riemann sum approximation in~(\ref{eq - Riemann Sum Consruction}); that is, a choice of $\epsilon$ and a corresponding partition $\{E_{i}\}_{i=1}^{n}$ of $\overline{\mathcal{V}}$.
-These are the ingredients/parameters for setting up the finite program, as the approximation~(\ref{eq - Riemann Sum Consruction}) is uniform in the choice of $v_i\in E_i$ for each $i$.
-For each $\epsilon>0$ and corresponding partition, there is thus more than one choice of $v_i\in E_i$ for each $i$ that delivers the accuracy~(\ref{eq - Riemann Sum Consruction}).
-The result of Theorem~\ref{Thm - Fenchel} suggests selecting $v_i\in \overline{B}\cap E_i$ for each $i$.
-The catch is that we don't know the set $\overline{B}$.
-However,
+The most appealing feature of this approximation scheme is its simplicity, as one only needs to solve a finite-dimensional convex stochastic program in practice, and such programs can be solved numerically using off-the-shelf simulation-based computational routines.
+Prior to implementing this finite program, the practitioner must decide on a level of accuracy for the Riemann sum approximation in~(\ref{eq - Riemann Sum Consruction}); that is, a choice of $\epsilon$ and a corresponding partition $\{E_{i}\}_{i=1}^{n}$ of $\overline{\mathcal{V}}$, as well as the choice of $v_i\in E_i$ for each $i$.
+These are the ingredients/parameters for setting up the finite program.